ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

 Fork our tutorials repository
 ---------------------------------
-We're now going to start using our tutorial materials repo, which contains an incomplete example for you to work on.
+We're going to start using our tutorial materials repo, which contains an incomplete example for you to work on.
 So, as we're going to be making changes to the code, let's fork the repo.
 You'll find it |tutorials|.

 First, click the **fork** button towards the top right of the screen.